thereslife/thereslife.github.io/README.md

 This site will include status updates for if the Mastodon instance is down for everyone and why.

+2026-09-08 15:21 CST: I am working on this again today.
+I will get thru this.
+Again, my apolgies for the downtime.

 2026-09-05 10:48 CST: I haven't given up.
 I am working on this while also being a attentive dad on holiday with the family.
 Thanks for understanding.

 2026-09-04 06:25 CST: I am still working thru why the web services won't come on.
 I am so terribly sorry for this down time.